WebediaGaming/react-nexus/README.md

 - Instanciate a [Nexus Flux](https://github.com/elierotenberg/nexus-flux) which abstracts your asynchronous data backend

-- Define a component using `Nexus.Mixin` which declares its dependencies in `getNexusBindings`: it will be invoked to perform one-way binding from Nexus Flux stores (which can be remote stores) to the components state.
+- Define a component class enhanced with `Nexus.bind`, which declares its dependencies in `getNexusBindings`.
+The bindings will be automatically resolved and kept up to date, and injected back in the props of the component.

 - Render the app on the server using `Nexus.prerenderApp`